What is NDIR?

 Light (infrared ray) is absorbed in the depletion layer formed by joining a P-type semiconductor and an N-type semiconductor, generating photovoltaic power.
 Photodiodes make use of this principle.
 Generally, it is believed to be difficult to separate the current caused by photovoltaic power from the noise current caused by heat without cooling the photodiode that has the sensitivity in the mid-infrared region.

-AKM became the first company in the world to mass-produce photodiodes in the mid-infrared region, which can be used without cooling, using the semiconductor thin-film technology for InSb.
+AKM has mass produced mid-infrared photodiodes, which can be used without cooling, using the semiconductor thin-film technology for InSb.
 In addition, the wavelength of the light that is absorbed is inherent to the material of photodiodes, and it is important to have sensitivity in the infrared region, which is the absorption wavelength band of gas molecules in order to use photodiodes as infrared sensors for gas sensors.
 For this reason, AKM offers a line-up of photodiodes with optimized sensitivities in the 3.3um band for combustible gases and refrigerant gases, and sensitivities in the 4.3um band for CO2 to enable customers to select and use NDIR type gas sensors according to the applied gases.

 Since the photodiode is a photo type detector, its response speed is overwhelmingly faster (typ.
-2μs) than that of a thermal type detector.
-Therefore, by incorporating this photodiode into a NDIR type gas sensor and combining with LED of an infrared light emitter, the power consumption can be reduced to the minimum.
-In fact, gas sensors that can be driven for four years by batteries are commercially available by using LEDs and photodiodes of AKM.
+2 μs) than that of a thermal type detector.
+Therefore, by incorporating this photodiode into a NDIR type gas sensor and combining with LED of an infrared light emitter, the power consumption can be reduced (Sensor Core Sunrise).
+In fact, gas sensors that can be driven for more than 1 year by batteries are commercially available by using LEDs and photodiodes of AKM (Customer story).
 Regarding the photodiode package, AKM uses a resin package for its surface mounting adaptability and vibration-resistant feature.

 2-2: Thermopile (Thermal type)